Ilya Samsonov and the Capitals are not great as the Islanders score eight

 John Carlson scored the second of his two goals late in the second period to trim the Capitals’ deficit to 6-4, but Josh Bailey scored early in the third to push the Islanders’ margin back to three, and Mathew Barzal finished his hat trick with 1:06 remaining in the game to put the final nail in the Capitals.

-The result forged a three-way tie atop the East Division, with the Islanders, Capitals and Pittsburgh Penguins knotted with 50 points (the Capitals, however have a game in hand).
+The result forged a three-way tie atop the East Division, with the Islanders, Capitals and Pittsburgh Penguins knotted at 50 points (the Capitals, however, have a game in hand).

 The clash between East heavyweights got off to a fast start with a six-goal first period, with four of those goals going to the hosts.
 The Capitals’ defense, a strength over the team’s first 35 games, never found itself against the Islanders (23-10-4).